 is a drinkable bitters liqueur that was developed in Germany in 1934?
-Its secret recipe currently remaining a mystery to many.
-Frequently, many people drink Jagermeister, do you know Jagermeister is associated with tasting like cough syrup?
+Its secret recipe currently remains a mystery to many.
+Frequently, many people drink Jagermeister.
+Do you know Jagermeister is associated with tasting like cough syrup?
 Yes, sometimes Jagermeister is associated with a cough syrup taste.
 We still feel it has a great place behind our bar.

 Jagermeister was launched to the German market in 1935.
 The first case of Jagermeister was shipped to the United States in 1971.

 Jagermeister is sold in over 60 countries all over the world.
-In the United States Jagermeister is very popular.
-Likewise, bartenders have come up with some of the coolest recipes.
-One of the favorite recipes among younger folks is the Jager Bomb of course.
-Simply place one part Jager and one part energy drink, shake and strain.
+In the United States, Jagermeister is very popular.
+Likewise, bartenders have come up with some of the most fantastic recipes.
+One of the favorite recipes among younger folks is the Jager Bomb.
+Place one part Jager and one part energy drink, shake and strain.
 Not to mention, one of the funniest side effects of Jager Bombs is being buzzed, then not being able to sleep.
 Yes, one may want to clean the whole house at 4 AM.

 Here is a funny story about Jagermeister.
-Actually, the story has a rather brutal ending.
-In respect for the true names we shall use ghost names.
+The story has a rather brutal ending.
+Out of respect for their actual names, we shall use ghost names.

-Stephanie, a seasoned bartender decided to take New Years Eve off by calling in sick.
-Obviously, Stephanie was not sick bit she decided she was going to party for New Years.
+Stephanie, a seasoned bartender, decided to take New Year’s Eve off by calling in sick.
+Obviously, Stephanie was not ill but decided she would party for New Year’s.
 Stephanie was scheduled to work with another bartender named Scott.
 Scott was furious when Stephanie called in sick.
-After all, Scott was the lead bartender and responsible for making sure sales were excellent.
+After all, Scott was the lead bartender and was responsible for ensuring excellent sales.

-The moral of the story?
+The moral of the story is?
 Missing teeth must be addressed immediately.
 Stephanie had a new bartending job a few days after fixing the tooth.
 However, she was not quick to brag about the ordeal to others.

 Contact Us for Tuition Incentives